apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 The data structures described in this section are duplicated for each stripe.

-Internally the term *volume* is used for these stripes and implemented primarily in :cpp:class:`Stripe`.
+Internally the term *volume* is used for these stripes and implemented primarily in :cpp:class:`StripeSM`.
 What a user thinks of as a volume (and what this document calls a *cache volume*) is represented by :cpp:class:`CacheVol`.

 .. note::